Listen for back press events

 To listen for the mini program back press event, complete the following steps:

-Step 1: Implement GriverBackPressedPointEvent
+Step 1: Implement the GriverBackPressedPointEvent interface

 Implement the GriverBackPressedPointEvent interface and write your business logic in the handleBackPressed